CHOQUEQUIRAO

 3. DAY 3 Choquequirao

-Continue with your exploration of the site.
-Choquequirao was probably not only one of the entrance checkpoints to Vilcabamba, and also an administrative headquarter for political, social, and economic functions, but it was also one of the last bastions of resistance and refuge for the Inca ruler, Manco Inca Yupanqui, who fled Cusco after his siege of the city failed in 1535.
+You will continue with your exploration of the site.
+Choquequirao was probably not only one of the entrance checkpoints to Vilcabamba, and also an administrative headquarters for political, social, and economic functions, but it was also one of the last bastions of resistance and refuge for the Inca ruler, Manco Inca Yupanqui, who fled Cusco after his siege of the city failed in 1535.

-Its urban design has followed the symbolic patterns of Cusco, with ritual places dedicated to Inti (Sun god) and the ancestors, to the earth, water, and other divinities, with mansions for administrators and houses for artisans, warehouses, large dormitories, or kallankas and farming terraces belonging to the Inca or the local people.
+Its urban design has followed the symbolic patterns of Cusco, with ritual places dedicated to Inti (Sun god), to the earth, water, and other divinities, with mansions for administrators and houses for artisans, warehouses, large dormitories or kallankas and farming terraces belonging to the Inca or the local people.

 4. DAY 4 Choquequirao – Rosalina Beach

 Today you will have a guided tour of Choquequirao complex: A visit through the Hanan or higher parts, and Urin, the lower sides.
-After the tour, start your walk back to Santa Rosa, have lunch and then continue descending for another 2 hours until you reach Rosalina Beach at 1450m/4756ft.
+After the tour, we will start walking back to Santa Rosa, have lunch and then continue descending for another 2 hours until we reach Rosalina Beach (altitude: 1450 m / 4756 ft).
 You can take a refreshing swim in the waters of the Apurimac River.
 Have a delicious dinner and relax at the Campsite.

 Daily Trek Statistics